dyyfk/weiqi-fullstack/CONTRIBUTING.md

 - [ ] Add more user-friendly error message
 - [ ] Let users to leave the game if his opponent leaves
 - [ ] Rooms created by users will be overwritten names when searching for match
+- [ ] Add timers to the game
+- [ ] Inform the reconnected users if the game has ended.
-- [ ] Stores the game result in the database
+- [ ] Change the data structure of chess store in database.

 ### ✅ solved issues: